After surveying selected fields of our Scalford project we have been able to make some exciting discoveries!

 We have surveyed the areas where a vast array of stone and flint tools were recovered and have discovered some potential enclosures.
 These are however, obscured by later ridge and furrow action.
 However, we would love your input on interpreting an area of the survey (as seen below right).

 We would love you to get involved with the next steps of our Scalford project!
-We are currently still aiming to run our field-school next year, although we realise due to the current Covid-19 pandemic that plans may change.
+We are currently still aiming to run some community fieldwork this year, although we realise due to the current Covid-19 pandemic that plans may change.
 So, that is why we are planning for our Prehistoric Leicestershire (and now Roman of course) field school to take place in autumn 2021.
-So why not grab your trowel and join us next year!
-Keep your eyes peeled for more events like the ones below and don’t forget to follow us on Instagram @pasttopresentarchaeology and Facebook @worldwidearchaeology and join our mailing list to get all the latest updates.
+So why not grab your trowel and join us in uncovering the secrets hidden in the landscape!

 We are planning on more events to take place on our Scalford project that we welcome you to join in on!
 We have a range of activities and events that we are planning such as the extension on our geophysics surveying of the Romano-British settlement and some fieldwalking events to possibly uncover more surface finds of stone tools and pottery to enhance our collection!